Davidgbn33/Galerie/README.md

 # Galerie

-# Présentation
+# Presentation

 - This is a site of a picture gallery for a painter
 - In the directory Document you have the backlog, Figma screenshots and database modeling.

-# for start the Projet :
+# to start the Project :

  - create .env.local
  - composer install